dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 The first step is to obtain one Elastic IP per Eureka server you are going to run with your setup.
 Ideally, you would run Eureka with the architecture specified [here](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance).
 So, you need one Elastic IP for every server in the cluster.
 Once you configure your Eureka Server with the list of elastic ip address, Eureka server deals with the hassle of finding the elastic ip that is unused and binds it to itself during the start up.

 You normally have one [ASG](http://aws.amazon.com/autoscaling/) for a Eureka cluster within an AWS Region and the instance launches configured to spread equally across all zones.
 This means, you would at least launch one Eureka Server per zone for redundancy and zone failures.
 Whenever an instance gets killed, the ASG will launch a new Eureka server most likely in the zone that was vacated.
 The new server will pick a free Elastic IP from that zone and bind itself there.
-For clients that are accessing Eureka Servers, this is transparent and business as usual.
+For clients that are accessing Eureka Servers, this is transparent and business as usual as the eureka clients automatically failover to other servers and then reconnect again when the server comes back up.

 You can configure Elastic IPs in 2 ways depending on the level of flexibility you need.
 At Netflix, we would like to add new zones or new Eureka servers transparently and hence we use the DNS model to allocate the new EIPs and the both the clients and servers find them on the fly.
 A simpler model would be to define them in the Eureka configuration files, but the drawback is, they get baked into the [AMI](https://aws.amazon.com/amis/) and distributed to probably 100's of instances that need to talk to each other and adding or removing zones can be extremely cumbersome, because you need to deploy the new AMI with changed configurations to all the clients.